mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Katagiri Roshi:** If you see that situation [...] deeply, [see] deeply your existence, how your life relates with all living beings, visible [or] invisible, then you can see the state of the bottom of existence.
 That is completely beyond your thinking or not thinking.
 So all are completely concepts; that is the teaching on interdependent co-origination.
 From this point, beyond your thinking or not thinking, all are connected.

 That's why this earth is connected with unknown planets which we don’t know.
-Now how [is] the earth hanging in space?
+Now [how is] the earth hanging in space?
 We don’t know.
-But, it’s is there.
+But, it is there.
 So all are related.
 We don't know [the] reason why, but you can see the fact that the earth is hanging in space, you know?
 I don't know the appropriate word, “hanging” or [something else].
 Nothing to hang, but earth is in space.

 So, many things we don't know, but they are supported human world.

 **Questioner:** I don’t know if you are understanding me; you seem to be answering some sort of different question.
 There’s the floor in front of me.
-Now, when I think about it, I create the floor as an object.
-You know, in relation to me.
-But, the teachings say that we shouldn't have an object, that’s a mistake of some kind: excreting myself in relation to the floor is a mistake, it’s delusion.
+Now, when I think about it, I create the floor as an object, you know, in relation to me.
+But the teachings say that we shouldn't have an object, that’s a mistake of some kind: [excreting] myself in relation to the floor is a mistake, it’s delusion.
 So, what is it like?
 What is the experience of not having an object?
 Because I don't believe that I always have an object.

 **Katagiri Roshi:** Yes.

-**Questioner:** So what’s subtly an experience.
-What is the difference when there’s an object [or] where is no object.
+**Questioner:** So what’s subtly an experience?
+What is the difference when there’s an object [or] where is no object?

-**Katagiri Roshi:** That’s why according to Buddhist psychology, I think when you see the object, a floor, I think [...] we [are not] *exactly* seeing the object as *it is*, because the object is, what would you say, come into your organs, so seeing eyes and hearing ears, and etcetera, and assimilated.
+**Katagiri Roshi:** That’s why according to Buddhist psychology, I think when you see the object, a floor, I think [...] we [are not] *exactly* seeing the object as *it is*, because the object is, what would you say, come into your organs, seeing eyes and hearing ears, et cetera, and assimilated.
 And then, consciousness sees that floor in your organs.
-And then we say, it is floor.
-So floor we have understood is [a] reflection from [the] human mind.
-That's why Buddhism says [it] in that way.
+And then we say, it is the floor.
+So the floor we have understood is a reflection from the human mind.
+That's why Buddhism says it in that way.

 And also the human mind, human organs are already produced by conditional elements [and factors].
 So a very particular characteristic there.
 So [it’s] very complicated.

 So personally, if I see the floor, [there is] your understanding and my understanding.
-That is *the floor*, we say, that is an object named *floor*.
+That is *the floor*, we say; that is an object named *floor*.
 But the true nature of the floor is beyond our understanding, our experience, because it is exactly same as you, your existence... basically.
-But if you see [the] floor, human human mind comes first; *I* there.
-Then, like this.
+But if you see [the] floor, human human mind comes first; *I* there, then, like this.
 But basically there is no discrimination between.

-So that's why we have to see very deeply human beings, human world, very deeply, and what is a state of ultimate being, the ultimate state of being.
+So that's why we have to see human beings, the human world very deeply, and what is a state of ultimate being, the ultimate state of being.

 *[Tape break.]*